sourcegraph/about/handbook/engineering/observability/monitoring_pillars.md

 #### Exceptions

-Some graphs will require per-instance granularity.
+Some graphs will require more granularity.
 For example, per-container or per-Gitserver replica graphs might be rendered entirely unhelpful if we do not have the ability to observe the behaviour of each individual instance.

+When creating high-cardinality graphs, please consider how understandable the graph is in terms of how easy it is to grok as human.

 #### What you should do